[QODBC-Desktop] How to use QODBC with Talend ETL

-4. Add a new database connection to QuickBooks data: To add a new connection, expand the Metadata node, right-click the Db Connections node, and then click Create Connection.
+4. Add a new database connection to QuickBooks data: To add a new connection, expand the Metadata node, right-click the Db Connections node, and click Create connection.

-6. On the next page, select Generic ODBC from the DB Type menu and enter DataSource name "QuickBooks Data" & click "Check" to test database connection.
+6. On the next page, select Generic ODBC from the DB Type menu, enter the DataSource name "QuickBooks Data," & click "Check" to test the database connection.

-Please Note: If you have a 64-bit application, then you need to use QRemote 64-bit DSN "QuickBooks Data 64-bit QRemote" as below screenshot.
+Please Note: If you have a 64-bit application, you need to use QRemote 64-bit DSN "QuickBooks Data 64-bit QRemote," as shown in the screenshot below.

-You will notice "Database connection successful" popup message on a successful database connection, Click "OK" to close popup message & "Finish" to finish configuration.
+You will notice the "Database connection successful" pop-up message on a successful database connection.
+Click "OK" to close the pop-up message & "Finish" to finish the configuration.

 The database connection is added in the Talend ETL.

-Now that your repository database connection has been established, right-click your Database Connection and select Retrieve Schema from the pop-up menu.
+Now that your repository database connection has been established right-click your Database Connection and select Retrieve Schema from the pop-up menu.
 This will display the Schema dialog.
-Step 1 of this dialog allows you to set your Filter Conditions and your Selection Types.
+Step 1 of this dialog allows you to set your Filter Conditions and selection types.

 This step will only specify the filtering rules for the objects to import.
-Once these options have been completed, hit Next, to select the objects that you would like to import.
+Once these options have been completed, hit Next to select the things you want to import.

 Stage 2 allows you to choose objects.
-Name Filter allows you to hide objects from view.
-Select the objects that you would like to import, using the check boxes to the left of each node.
+Select the objects you want to import using the checkboxes to the left of each node.
+Name Filter enables you to hide things from view.
 When completed, hit Next.
 Note that you may need to allow Talend time to retrieve information from the database before this button becomes available.

 Stage 3 allows you to make some final amendments before you import.
 This is more useful when you are reviewing previously imported objects.
-For the purposes of this tutorial, we'll leave these options with their default values.
-Hit Finish to import the schema.
+For this tutorial, we'll leave these options with their default values—hit Finish to import the schema.

-If the schema is not loading automatically, then you can add schema manually by clicking the "+" option & add required columns.
+If the schema is not loading automatically, you can add schema manually by clicking the "+" option & add the required columns.

 You can refer QODBC Data Layouts site for details about different report parameters.